alexsans12/simple-calculator-app/README.md

 - Added Math.js Library for the expressions
 - Changed event listeners for buttons

+- Fixed the code for the random NumPads

 ## Author

 - Frontend Mentor - [@alexsans12](https://www.frontendmentor.io/profile/alexsans12)